EVENTS

 75 poems in French including 15 translated into English (by Jo-Anne Elder and Jonathan Kaplansky) and 15 others in Spanish (by Rosa Batista); 5 illustrations by Diane Desmarais

 JB: one of the winners of the Montreal 1st Festival of Edible Books.
-A poem by the author has inspired a pastry-chocolate student, Gabrielle Cadieux-Leblanc of the Institut de Tourisme et d’Hôtellerie du Québec.
+Inspiration for pastry-chocolate student, Gabrielle Cadieux-Leblanc of the Institut de Tourisme et d’Hôtellerie du Québec.

 1988.
 L’en-dehors du désir. Éditions du Blé, St-Boniface, MB.